Kowloon Tong is the area of Kowloon to the north of Tsim Sha Tsui , with Boundary Street and Lion Rock Tunnel as its northern border.

-Extensive cultivation was possible in the fertile lands formed by rivers from Beacon Hill however, in the 1920s, Hong Kong Government decided to develop the land of east of Kowloon Ton and proper Kowloon Tsai on both sides of Kowloon–Canton Railway into a low density residential area based on the British model.
+Extensive cultivation was possible in the fertile lands formed by rivers from Beacon Hill.
+However, in the 1920s, the Hong Kong Government decided to develop the land to the east of Kowloon Ton and proper Kowloon Tsai on both sides of the Kowloon?Canton Railway into a low density residential area based on the British model.
 The residential area is thus known as Kowloon Tong.
 The area is well-planned, and the broad roads and streets are largely named after counties in England.

-Currently, luxurious houses in or around La Salle Road, Kadoorie Avenue and Oxford Road sell for 100 million HKD.
-To northern end, many new apartment blocks with facilities have been developed in the Beacon Hill area.
+Currently, luxurious houses in or around La Salle Road, Kadoorie Avenue and Oxford Road sell for HKD 100 million.
+At the northern end, many new apartment blocks with facilities have been developed in the Beacon Hill area.

 The district is home to many illustrious schools, including playgroups such as Tutor Time, the Christian Alliance International School, King George V School, American International School, and the Australian International School.

-There are two large shopping malls Festival Walks above Kowloon Tong Station and New Century Plaza above Mong Kok East Station.
-Several hospitals may be found here such as Hong Kong Baptist Hospital, Evangel Hospital, St. Teresa’s Hospital, Queen Elizabeth Hospital, Kwong Wah Hospital.
-Their addresses are available at www.privatehospitals.org.hk/en/hospitals and www.ha.org.hk/visitor/ha_index.
+There are two large shopping malls - Festival Walk above Kowloon Tong Station and MOKO above Mong Kok East Station.
+Several hospitals may be found here such as Hong Kong Baptist Hospital, Evangel Hospital, St. Teresa?s Hospital, Queen Elizabeth Hospital and Kwong Wah Hospital.

 The stretch of Waterloo Road through Kowloon Tong forms part of Hong Kong's Route 1.
 It leads into the Lion Rock Tunnel, and as such it serves as an important artery for traffic heading into and out of the New Territories (in particular Sha Tin).
 Yau Ma Tei is also accessible via Waterloo Road.

 Kowloon Tong is served by the MTR's East Rail Line and Kwun Tong Line at Kowloon Tong Station.
 Passengers may interchange here between the two lines.
-Since this is a popular district, there are numerous buses plying the district – for details, please check:
+Since this is a popular district, there are numerous buses and minibuses plying the district.